 According to Higher Invisibility, over 34% of respondents stated that they use voice search primarily when they’re driving.
-Android users use voice search primarily for looking up directions. iOs users, on the other hand, showed a preference to using voice to ask a fun question and find music.
+Android users use voice search primarily for looking up directions. iOs users, on the other hand, showed a preference for using voice to ask a fun question and find music.
 Interestingly enough, though, Apple users are the ones who tend to use voice search the most while driving.

 Source: Search Engine Watch

 And with 90% of households in the U.S. owning a smartphone, that’s a tremendous number.
 As far as the general voice technology user population goes, nearly half expect their usage of the feature to increase even more.
 Already, a third of people who use voice technology, use it daily.
 Why go back to a more primitive way of doing things when voice makes everything so much more convenient?